JM731/music-study-automation/README.md

 3. **Automated Selection:** The program selects music pieces for your study session based on:
    - Total practice time
    - Last practice date
-   - Proficiency (lower proficiency gets priority)
+   - Proficiency (should be a number ranging from 1 to 10; lower proficiency gets priority)

-4. **Optimize Your Practice:** Enjoy an organized and optimized practice routine tailored to your goals and preferences.

 ## Screenshots